chillsano322-pixel/My-First-project-/README.md

 ## 📂 My Projects

-I'm currently learning the fundamentals of programming and will be adding projects as I develop my skills.
+I'm currently learning the fundamentals of programming and will be adding projects as I develop my l .

 ### 🔹 Project 1
-In this project i will be making a simple football tracker where a player can track their progress and search for their name
+In this project i will be making a simple football tracker where a player can track their progress and search for their name.For this i will be using python to build my project, i started with this project to show my understanding of the key basics of python

 ### 🔹 Project 2
 Coming soon...